 How Assets America® Can Help

-Assets America® is a loan broker for all types of commercial real estate transactions, providing financing from $5 million with virtually no upper limit.
+Assets America® is a loan broker for all types of commercial real estate transactions, providing financing from $10 million with virtually no upper limit.
 We also arrange loans for high-end jet aircraft and maritime vessels and super-yachts.
-For a complete list of our offerings, go to the Lines of Business on the menu bar or visit our homepage.
+For a complete list of our offerings, go to Services on our hamburger menu in the upper right of each page, or visit our homepage.

 We have worked with restrictive covenants for decades.
 Please contact us right away before investing in properties that come with RCs.

 Restrictive covenants that “run with the land” are perpetual.
 They remain attached to the land or property.
 Some RCs have an expiration date, but they automatically renew unless voted down.
 Some developers specify a sunset period, such as 10 years, after which RCs expire.